748mv/Greg-Game/README.md

-A text-based game about chmistry inspired by GregTech Modern and Minecraft
+A text-based game about chemistry inspired by GregTech Modern and Minecraft